Intel's quarterly results underscore challenge in mobile

 The Santa Clara, California-based company on Tuesday reported third-quarter results that beat Wall Street's expectations, helped by a recovery in personal computers, by far its largest market.

 Progress in Intel's smartphone and tablet strategy was less clear.
-The mobile and communications group had an operating loss of $1.04 billion (654.33 million pounds) for the September quarter, worse than a $810 million loss the year before.
+The mobile and communications group had an operating loss of $1.04 billion for the September quarter, worse than a $810 million loss the year before.

 Smartphones and tablets account for a tiny fraction of Intel's business, but the company sees staking out territory in mobile as key to emerging markets such as wearable computing products.